LuisGoCas/Complementador/README.md

 <h3>Input  A: 8 bits number</h3>
 <h3>Output B: A 2-complement </h3>

-Even though there's the possibility to do this as a big combinational circuit, the aim of this project is to understand the workflow of an ASM and its structural design using a
+Despite the fact that it is possible to specify this circuit as a big combinational design, it becomes quite cumbersome as the number of bits increases, thus by taking the structural approach we can guarantee an easy to manage and scalable system which makes it relatively straightforward to modify for a bigger number of bits however, the real main reason for this project is to grasp the workflow of an ASM and the general steps in structural design which includes registers and Control Units Block.
-Control Block.

 Project for starting to learn structural Design in VHDL
 <h4>The proyect contains:</h4>